top of page

 RIS 3279

-The Rail Group Standard mandates minimum requirements for hi-visibility clothing that is to be provided for wearing by people on the lineside or on the near the line.
-It appears to all hi-visibility clothing worn in order to meet the requirements of GE/RT800 Rule Book.
+The Rail Group Standard is a hi-visibility standard that only applies to orange garments in the UK and Garments must comply to Class 2 hi-visibility.
+The standard mandates minimum requirements for hi-visibility clothing that is to be provided for wearing by people on the lineside or on or near the line.
+It applies to all hi-visibility worn in order to meet the requirements of GE/RT8000 Rule Book.

-Class 2 - The rail industry has now replaced GO/RT 3279 Issue 8.
+The rail industry standard has now replaced GO/RT 3279 Issue 8.
 However, garments previously certified to GO/RT 3279 continue to meet the requirements of the rail industry standard.

 PROTECTIVE CLOTHING FOR USE INWELDING & ALLIED PROCESS